-Designed specifically for Silo Brighton and in collaboration with Nina+Co, these lights are made using wood waste which has been myceliated with the Ganoderma mushroom.
+Designed specifically for Silo Brighton and in collaboration with Nina+Co, these lights are made using wood waste which has been myceliated with mushroom spawn.
 Mycelium is the vegetative part of a fungus, consisting of a mass branching and thread-like structure (Hyphae).
 Each light is created by the mycelium as it grows and binds with the waste material within a 3D printed mould.
 The growth of these lights is rapid, with full lights being grown within five days.
 This growth results in a material which is both incredibly strong and surprisingly lightweight, with each product being able to be composted after use.

-As part of London Design festal 2018, I was invited to exhibit this work at somerset house for the makerversity, Material Explorations: Waste Streams which brought together Makerversity members, alumni and external exhibitors, extended from art, design to science, social engagement and consultancy.
+As part of London Design Festival 2018, I was invited to exhibit this work at somerset house for the makerversity, Material Explorations: Waste Streams which brought together Makerversity members, alumni and external exhibitors, extended from art, design to science, social engagement and consultancy.

 This research aims to explore the possibilities of utilising a natural, abundant and sustainable material such as seaweed, through a non-linear and experimental exploration into materials and processes, the intention being to limit and reduce the negative impact that our current design practices have on the environment.